ymotongpoo/aqd-workshop/workshop/03-sandbox.md

 * Re-enable the Workspace Index

 The indexes will be recreated automatically, and you can verify this by checking in the logs.

+**Working with git branches**

+One thing to be wary of is that if you are frequently checking out different branches of your code repository, the Workspace Index might not have updated.
+This means that code suggestions might still refer to code that was in previous branches, which will give you potentially incorrect output.
+After you checkout a branch, stop/start the index process.

 ---